 Where the design community meets.

-Director at Pocketworks Joined almost 7 years ago
+Director at Pocketworks Joined over 9 years ago

 If you toned this back a bit and saved the FX for just a few select places, I think you're on to something.